-- Direct tax incentives to consumers or manufactures, such as a one-time bonus or rebate (e.g. for purchasing an EV or a more efficient boiler); tax deductions or credits (e.g. reduction of VAT for use of on-site renewable energy); reductions in import taxes (e.g for EVs); lower taxation of fuel (e.g. lower taxation of electricity versus fuels); or accelerated depreciation to defer tax liability (e.g. on renewable energy). - Loan programs, guarantees and credit enhancements to provide subsidized/lower interest loans and/or reduce risk associated with loans (e.g. for on-site renewable energy).
-This can be done through green infrastructure or development banks, or programs specifically designed for this purpose. - Grants and performance-based incentives to provide a direct cash incentive that do not require repayment (e.g. for retrofitting buildings). - Indirect or non-monetary incentives (e.g. exclusive access to parking spaces or lanes for EVs or e-buses).
+- Direct tax incentives to consumers or manufactures, such as a one-time bonus or rebate (e.g. for purchasing an EV or a more efficient boiler); tax deductions or credits (e.g. reduction of VAT for use of on-site renewable energy); reductions in import taxes (e.g. for EVs); lower taxation on fuel (e.g. lower taxation of electricity versus fuels); or accelerated depreciation to defer tax liability (e.g. on renewable energy). - Loan programs, guarantees and credit enhancements to provide subsidized/lower interest loans and/ or reduce risk associated with loans (e.g. for on-site renewable energy).
+This can be done through green infrastructure or development banks, or programs specifically designed for this purpose.